h5md/h5md/draft.rst

-The file is allowed to possess non-specified groups or datasets that contain additional information such as application-specific parameters or data structures, leaving scope for future extenstions.
+The file is allowed to possess non-specified groups or datasets that contain additional information such as application-specific parameters or data structures, leaving scope for future extensions.
 Only the ``h5md`` group is mandatory in a H5MD file.
 All other root groups are optional, allowing the user to store only relevant data.
 Inside each group, every group or dataset is again optional unless specified differently.
 Within certain data groups, a number of